SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/05-EvaluatorStructure.md

 ```

-Our first test is now green and we are ready to continue our journey.
+Our first test should pass now and we are ready to continue our journey.

 ### Literal Evaluation: Floats